Stephen Walters: Television

-From 2014 to 2016, opposite Sam Heughan, Caitriona Balfe and Graham McTavish, Walters portrayed the featured role of Angus Mhor in the television adaptation of Diana Gabaldon's best-selling Scottish time travel novel Outlander.
+From 2014 to 2016, opposite Sam Heughan, Caitríona Balfe and Graham McTavish, Walters portrayed the featured role of Angus Mhor in the television adaptation of Diana Gabaldon's best-selling Scottish time travel novel Outlander.
 The expansion of Walters' Angus and Grant O'Rourke's Rupert MacKenzie is a favourite of Gabaldon's, who has described the television characters as "the 1800s' version of Laurel and Hardy".
 Between seasons one and two of Outlander, Walters was featured in two stylistically different shows for the BBC.
 The first was an appearance in two episodes of Dickensian (2015), a drama based upon the concept that author Charles Dickens' notable characters lived in the same Victorian neighbourhood.
 He was featured, opposite Stephen Rea's Inspector Bucket, as accused murderer Manning.
 Second, Walters guest starred as Borel in an episode of The Musketeers (2015), a retelling of Alexandre Dumas' classic French novel The Three Musketeers.
 Set in seventeenth century Paris, the series was filmed in Prague.

 In early 2017, Walters appeared in two episodes of AMC's post-apocalyptic original series Into the Badlands as The Engineer, an American warlord, opposite Daniel Wu and Nick Frost.
 He also appeared as DCI Mark Guinness in RTS Award-winning Little Boy Blue, a four-part factual drama that was based on the murder of Rhys Jones and written for ITV by Jeff Pope.
 Summer 2017 saw Walters portray the role of failed rock star Johnny in Rowan Joffe's Tin Star.
 Already an accomplished musician, he was featured in the series both singing and playing the guitar.
 The production, filmed in Canada and starring Tim Roth and Christina Hendricks, has been described as a contemporary western.

 During the first quarter of 2018 Walters featured as lead guest in series four of the BAFTA winning BBC crime drama Shetland.
 He portrayed Thomas Malone, a convicted murderer, who has his sentence overturned after twenty-three years behind bars.
 2020 saw Walters return to BBC's crime pathology serial Silent Witness.
 The two-part episode, entitled "Seven Times" (a reference to the average number of times a woman returns to an abusive partner), focused on the pervasiveness of domestic abuse.

 Filmed in late summer 2018 and released in early 2022, Walters appeared as Steve Williams in ITV's four-part factual drama, Anne, alongside actress Maxine Peake.
 From filmmakers World Productions, the drama, written by Liverpool author Kevin Sampson (Hillsborough Voices), centered on Anne Williams' crusade for justice after the death of her son Kevin in the Hillsborough disaster of 1989.
+The role earned Walters his second RTS Awards nomination, this time in the newly created Best Actor (Male) category.
 Walters also featured as Zeppo in Apple T+'s Slow Horses, a spy series led by Gary Oldman, which was adapted for television from novelist Mick Herron's Slough House series.
 In February 2023, Walters guest starred as Nial Heslop on the season twelve finale of ITV's long-running crime drama Vera.